rohan-paul/monsterapi_test/README.md

 Fine-tune a Large Language Model (LLM) and deploy it on MonsterAPI 🔥

-The best part - it costs less than a cup of coffee and requires no coding! 🔥
+The best part - No coding required and cost less than a cup of coffee! 🔥

 🧵 1/3